 “you just don’t understand” – this is so true.
 There are so many things I don’t understand.
 So many times I’ve misunderstood another persons actions or words.

 “you don’t know what I think/feel” – again, this is true.
 I don’t know what another person thinks or feels.
-I can only know what someone wants me to know – sometimes indirectly, you can learn what someone is thinking or feeling without them being away…but usually you’re really only reading body language – how they act out their thoughts/feelings.
+I can only know what someone wants me to know – sometimes indirectly, you can learn what someone is thinking or feeling with them being away…but usually you’re really only reading body language – how they act out their thoughts/feelings.